heananbird/Seeq-Cost-Throughput-Curve-Guide/docs/source/index.rst

 The Code
 --------

-The code for the add-on implementation can be found both on the `GitHub <https://github.com/your-repo>`_ or in active development on the `Seeq Data Lab System <https://seeq.com/your-page>`_
+The code for the add-on implementation can be found on in the `Seeq Data Lab System <https://seeq.com/your-page>`_

 Contents
 --------